msft-mirror-aosp/platform.external.seccomp-tests/README.md

 selftests are preserved here.
 In order to sync this repository to the upstream Linux, follow these instructions.

+The pristine copy of the upstream source is kept on a branch called upstream-master.
+This branch is then merged into an Android development branch.

 ### First-Time Setup

 These instructions only need to be followed for the first time you are updating the repository from